-As a way to be financially resourceful, my grandmother makes herself dresses from scrap material she buys from the local swap meet.
+Sometimes my grandmother makes herself dresses from scrap material she buys from the local swap meet.
 When she came to this country from El Salvador she labored in sweat-like conditions in a factory as a seamstress for more than 25 years chasing the illusory "American Dream".
 To learn more about her, click here.

 Scanned darkroom prints from a self portrait study I embarked on after my younger sister passed away.